-- Pain and tenderness around your kneecap
+- Pain and tenderness around your kneecap.

-- Pain with jumping, running, walking, or using stairs
+- Pain with jumping, running, walking or using stairs.

-- Pain when bending or straightening your leg
+- Pain when bending or straightening your leg.

 “When you jump, many athletes do not land properly,” says Kathy.
 “The knees collapse, or bend, inward putting more force through the tendon over your kneecap.
 This may cause micro-tearing which leads to pain and inflammation.”

-St. Elizabeth Healthcare has developed a groundbreaking program focused on helping athletes strengthen their knees to prevent injury.
-The ACL Injury Prevention Program is a FREE resource that was developed by Physical Therapists and Orthopeadic Surgeons, for in-season and pre-season maintenance to help keep you in the game.
-The Jump Training and Landing Stabilization exercises that are taught through this program are a great way to practice good technique when jumping or landing.
+Boehmer says the St. Elizabeth Healthcare ACL Injury Prevention Program, a free resource developed by physical therapists and orthopedic surgeons, focuses on helping athletes strengthen their knees to prevent injury.
+The program offers in-season and pre-season maintenance exercises to help keep you in the game.
+The Jump Training and Landing Stabilization exercises taught through this program are a great way to practice good jumping or landing techniques.

-- Elevating your knee
+- Elevating your knee.

-- Physical therapy
+- Physical therapy for patellar tendonitis.